thin-edge/thin-edge.io/tests/PySys/Readme.md

     pysys.py run 'sm-apt*' -XmyPlatform='smcontainer' -Xtenant_url='thin-edge-io.eu-latest.cumulocity.com'

 ### Apt Plugin Tests

 See folder [apt_plugin](/apt_plugin/).

-These tests are disabled by default as they will install and deinstall packages.
+These tests are disabled by default as they will install and de-install packages.
 Better run them in a VM or a container.

 To run the tests:

     pysys.py run 'apt_*' -XmyPlatform='container'